Bealby/grandpas-pocket-watch-shop/README.md

 }
 ```

-- Then in the Heroku app created, go to 'Settings',
+8. Then in the Heroku app created, go to 'Settings',
    then 'Config Vars', and copy and paste the key
-  in the env.py file for `DATEBASE_URL`.
+   in the `env.py` file for `DATEBASE_URL`.

-- Migrations then need to be carried out for new 'Postgres'
+9. Migrations then need to be carried out for new 'Postgres'
    database with the command `python3 manage.py migrate`.

-- Fixtures also need to be loaded again with the following:
+10. Fixtures also need to be loaded again with the following command:
     - `python3 manage.py loaddata categories`
     - `python3 manage.py loaddata products`
     - `python3 manage.py loaddata appointment_type`